maxsitt/insect-detect-docs/docs/deployment/classification.md

           (requires `--sort-top1`)
         - `--concat-csv` concatenate all metadata .csv files and append classification results to new columns
-        - `--new-csv` create a new .csv file with classification results, e.g. if no metadata .csv files are available
-        - `--save-txt` to save the classification results to individual .txt files for each image

     ??? bug "Image Not Found"